-Trying to understand how any situation came to be is confusing and misleading.
-Much of one’s own biases can easily shape your rational.
-I find chapter 38 of the Tao Te Ching very useful in considering the ‘why’, and still avoid much of the bias trap.
+Trying to know what causes this or that can be misleading.
+Much of our own biases easily shape what we think we know.
+I find chapter 38 useful in considering the ‘why of life’ while avoiding much of the bias trap.

 Hence, virtue follows loss of the way.